tus/tusd/README.md

 * Processing pipelines: Zencoder, Encoding.com, etc.

 Once the project matures, we plan to offer a hosted service and support contracts.
-However, all code will continue to be released as open source, there will be no bait and switch.
+However, all code will continue to be released as open source, and you'll always be able to run your own deployments easily.
+There will be no bait and switch.

 ## HTTP API